The Multifaith Action Society (MAS), a registered charity under the society's act, was founded in 1972 as an ecumenical society

 Governance & Staff

-The Board sets policy for and exercises oversight of the production and content, through the Calendar Committee, for the annual Multifaith Calendar which is now distributed in Canada, the United States and abroad.
-Managing Editor for the calendar is Diane Lund; Distribution Manager is Bernard Bouska.
+The Board sets policy for and exercises oversight of the production and content, through the MFC Working Group, for the annual Multifaith Calendar which is distributed across Canada, the United States and abroad.
+Managing Editor for the MFC is Creative Wonders (Diane Lund).
+Marketing and Distribution Manager is Bernard Bouska.

 The Multifaith Action Society Board: